mihaellaluca/Food-Organizer/README.md

 # Food-Organizer
-A project meant for food lovers based on JavaScript, implemented with no frameworks on client or server side (at this stage).
+A project meant for food lovers based on REST paradigm, implemented with no frameworks on client or server side (at this stage).
-Used technologies and tools: HTML, CSS/SASS, Node.Js, MongoDB, Google Cloud services
+Used technologies and tools: HTML, CSS/SASS, JavaScript, Node.Js, MongoDB (Cloud Atlas MongoDb)